-Table 7: Sample questions to help understand taxpayer operations (manufacturing)28
+Table 7: Sample questions to help understand taxpayer operations (manufacturing)31

-Exar nples of questions for personnel of a company engaged in manufacturing activities 1.
+Examples of questions for personnel of a company engaged in manufacturing activities 1.
 Could you describe your role and responsibilities within the company's organization?
 2. What is your reporting line?
 3. What degree of autonomy do you have in taking strategic decisions and/or in conducting day-to-day operations?
 4. Are affiliates distributing or selling the same or similar products to those the taxpayer manufactures?
 5. Is the taxpayer using the same or similar manufacturing intangibles to those its affiliates are using?
 6. What patents and/or know-how are involved in the manufacturing process?
 7. Is there a cost contribution arrangement?
 8. What research and development is conducted?
+9. What members of the MNE direct and perform research and development?
+10. How are the results of research and development disseminated among members of the MNE?

-28 The table builds on the questions reported in the UN Manual at 14.2.2.3
+31 The table builds on the questions reported in the UN TP Manual at section 14.2.2.3.